silviapapalini/silviapapalini.github.io/content/publication/fasting/index.md

 ---
-title: "The drive for thinness: Towards a mechanistic understanding of avoidance behaviors in a non-clinical population"
+title: "Overnight fasting affects avoidance learning and relief"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here